 A contemporary structural masterpiece

-Described by the client as a ‘structural masterpiece’, images of the building give an idea of the gigantic dimensions of the 45-metre-high atrium.
+Described by the client as a "structural masterpiece", visualisations of the building already foreshadowed the gigantic dimensions of the 45-metre-high atrium in the planning stage.
 To bring to life this spectacular glass courtyard with its floating terrace landscape, the number of columns was reduced in the atrium doubling the typical structural span from 8 to 16m.
 Our structural engineers designed a 1,325-ton heavy steel transfer structure on the top floor to carry the hanging loads from the secondary columns of the five floors above the atrium and transferring them to the primary column grid.
 The transfer structure was optimised by the introduction of diagonal struts in the transfer level to reduce the effective span of the transfer beams.

 Eye-catching glazed facade